Photo from Unsplash

 Evening

-Blessed be the Lord for another day of mercy—even though I am now weary with its toils.
-Unto the preserver of men, I lift my song of gratitude.
-The dove found no rest out of the ark, and therefore returned to it; and my soul has learned yet more fully than ever, this day, that there is no satisfaction to be found in earthly things—God alone can give rest to my spirit.
+Blessed be the Lord for another day of mercy—even though I’m weary from its labors.
+To the One who preserves all life, I lift my song of gratitude.
+Just like the dove that found no rest outside the ark, my soul has learned today, more than ever, that there is no true satisfaction in earthly things—only God can give my spirit rest.

-I note that the dove brought in her mouth an olive branch, the memorial of the past day, and a prophecy of the future.
-Have I no pleasing record to bring home?
-No pledge of loving-kindness yet to come?
-“Yes, my Lord, I present You my grateful acknowledgments for tender mercies which have been new every morning and fresh every evening.
-And now, I ask You—put forth Your hand and take Your dove into Your bosom!”
+I notice that the dove brought back an olive branch, a sign of hope from the day, and a promise for the future.
+Don’t I have something to bring too?
+Surely, I have a reason to give thanks for the Lord’s tender mercies that have been new every morning and fresh every evening.
+And now, I ask You, Lord—reach out Your hand and bring Your dove into Your arms!

 Morning and Evening - January 29